(145480) 2005 TB190: Physical properties

 In 2010, thermal flux from in the far-infrared was measured by the Herschel Space Telescope.
-As a result, its size was estimated to lie within a range from 335 to 410 km.
+Initially, its size was estimated to lie within a range from 335 to 410 km.
+Upon further analysis, its size was estimated to be around 507 km.

 In the visible light, has a moderately red spectral slope.

 The TNO was found in 2009 to have a rotation period of 12.68 ±3 hours, a common value for trans-Neptunian objects of its size.
 Similarly sized has a rotation period of 11.7 ± 3 hours.